craigahobbs/hobbs-family-cookbook/recipes/BerryCrisp.md

 1/4 C flour

-3/4 sugar (depending on the sweetness of the berries)
+3/4 C sugar (depending on the sweetness of the berries)
 ~~~

 Crust topping; mix together in a medium bowl: